Walton drives in 3 as Mariners beat Diamondbacks 7-3

 AIR QUALITY CHECK

-Mariners manager Scott Servais said the club is monitoring the air quality in Seattle, which has been unhealthy due to smoke from wildfires throughout the Pacific Northwest.
+Servais said the club is monitoring the air quality in Seattle, which has been unhealthy due to smoke from wildfires throughout the Pacific Northwest.
 It could affect whether the Mariners play a scheduled doubleheader at home Monday.

 “Sounds like the weather may get a little bit better, Servais said.
 “We just have to wait and see what brings (Monday) at the ballpark.”